 Deposits of materials that can be mined commercially (i.e. minerals, stone, gravel, oil, and natural gas) are limited in the county both in location and the ability to extract them based on surrounding land uses.
 Other than current active quarries, prime agricultural soils are the main natural resource.
 It is conceivable that someday these soils could be extracted and moved for landscaping or other uses.

-The following chapter will specifically describe features that are unique to the community and include maps.
+Individual plans may describe features that are unique to the community and include maps.